BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_19.md

 !battle(["Diana", :SPIRITF, 0], "Holy Field")

-Defeating one spirit won't appear to do much for us, but for defeating multiple, we'll be able to obtain some decent rewards later on.
+Defeating these spirits as we find them will allow us to obtain some decent rewards later on.

 Anyways, to progress the story, talk to the machine in the upper left corner.
 We'll learn about our next task: Victory Road's first gem logic puzzle.
-I personally love these, though it seems some people don't.

-You could use Pen & Paper I suppose, but a spreadsheet works the best for me.

-<a href="resources\vr_logic_puzzle_sheets.xlsx">You can download my go-to logic puzzle spreadsheet here. </a>
+You could use Pen & Paper to solve these - I find that a spreadsheet works the best for me. <a href="resources\vr_logic_puzzle_sheets.xlsx">You can download my go-to logic puzzle spreadsheet here.</a> I will provide each solution as well as explain how logically to reach them.

 The clues this round are: